jeffreytse/jekyll-deploy-action/README.md

     - cron:  '0 * * * *'
 ```

+At the start of each workflow run, GitHub automatically creates a unique
+`GITHUB_TOKEN` secret to use in your workflow.
+You can use the `GITHUB_TOKEN`
+to authenticate in a workflow run.
+You can use the `GITHUB_TOKEN` by using the
+standard syntax for referencing secrets: `${{ secrets.GITHUB_TOKEN }}`.
+For
+more information, you can see [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication).

+If you need a token that requires permissions that aren't available in the
+`GITHUB_TOKEN`, you can create a Personal Access Token (PAT), and set it as
-After this, we should provide permissions for this action to push to the `gh-pages` branch:
+a secret in your repository for this action to push to the `gh-pages` branch:

-- Create a [Personal Token](https://github.com/settings/tokens) with repos permissions and copy the value.
+- Create a [Personal Access Token](https://github.com/settings/tokens) with custom permissions and copy the value.
 - Go to your repository’s Settings and then switch to the Secrets tab.
 - Create a token named `GH_TOKEN` (important) using the value copied.